JohanBendz/com.philips.hue.zigbee/README.md

 Change:

-Wall Switch Module (RDM001) driver back to two tiles, one for each input/button.
+Wall Switch Module (RDM001 & RDM004) driver back to two tiles, one for each input/button.
 (For now this is the only way to have the unit not fire both triggers on a single button change.)

 Added support for:

 - New version of the Wall Switch Module (RDM004)
 - New version of the Smart Button (RDM003)
 - New version of Lightstrip (LCL006)
+- New version of the Outdoor Occupancy Sensor (SML004)

 ### v.2.0.49
 Added support for: